Orbital Sarcoidosis

 Clinical examination reveals various manifestations of sarcoidosis in five different areas, namely:

 - Neuro-ophthalmic manifestations: Rare cases of diplopia and ptosis occur due to involvement of the cranial nerves – oculomotor, trochlear, or abducens nerve.
 5-38% of patients with neurosarcoid affect the optic nerve with ensuing edema, increased vascularity, nerve head elevation, haemorrhage, or optic atrophy.
-Retrobulbar optic nerve involvement may possibly present as a mass lesion requiring biopsy to confirm the diagnosis.
+Retrobulbar optic nerve involvement could present as a mass lesion requiring biopsy to confirm the diagnosis.

 - Ocular manifestations: 25-54% of patients with sarcoidosis present with ocular manifestations while almost all cases of ophthalmic sarcoidosis have systemic involvement.